Irreversible entropy production, from quantum to classical: Applications

-is what we shall henceforth refer to as asymmetry~\cite{Manzano2016} (in the sense that $\langle A \rangle$ measures how asymmetric, or compressed, the compressed Gaussian in phase space is).
-Eq.~(\ref{squeezed_state_basic}) can then be written in the more suggestive form

-which is precisely in the GGE form.
 There is, though, one fundamental difference with respect to the usual Grand canonical state: namely that, unlike $H$ and $\hat{N}$, the operators $H$ and $A$ do not commute.
-GGEs of this form are called non-Abelian.
+GGEs of this form are called non-Abelian~\cite{Manzano2020}.

 We now use the results developed in Sec.~\ref{sec:Qgen} to formulate the entropy production of a system interacting with a squeezed thermal bath.
 We shall do so using the standard von Neumann entropy.
 This therefore represents an alternative to the phase-space approach discussed in~\eqref{sec:QPhaseSpace}.
 The system is assumed to be arbitrary (it does not have to be bosonic) and the bath is taken to be a collection of bosonic modes $b_k$, with Hamiltonian $H_E = \sum_k \Omega_k (b_k^\dagger b_k +{1}/{2})$ and prepared in a squeezed thermal state of the form~(\ref{squeezed_state_basic}); viz.,